 It is illegal to engage in any type of solicitation or prostitution in Ohio.
 If charged with this sex crime, you could face fines, jail time, community service, HIV/AIDS testing, and other penalties.
-It is crucial that you retain legal counsel from a Columbus sex crime lawyer who can protect your reputation during this time!
+It is crucial that you retain legal counsel from a Columbus solicitation for prostitution lawyer who can protect your reputation during this time!

 Ohio laws prohibit the following acts of solicitation: